AltruJPVI/APP-en-mongoDB/postman/Postman.md

-# STEP BY STEP use of endpoints for creating posts an comments in Postman
+# STEP BY STEP endpoints in Postman

 To create a body, in Postman after you write the URL endopint, choose 'body'->'raw'->JSON and paste it there
 ---